giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### challenge

-The `challenge (authScheme : string)` http handler function will challenge the client to authenticate with a specific `authScheme`.
+The `challenge (authScheme : string)` http handler will challenge the client to authenticate with a specific `authScheme`.
 This function is often used in combination with the `requiresAuthentication` http handler:

 ```fsharp
 let webApp =